k-kahora/Maml/README.md

 * custom lsp for this toy langugae
 * instructions for running the language
 * Add a CI/CD script to auto run tests on push
+* Like gleam create a tutorial to learn the language

 ### standards
 #### Copiler Must Have